fbradasc/RCTX/README.md

 ## Encoder

-The **Encoder**'s role is to transform the status of the following controls, switches and selectors into commands:
+The **Encoder**'s role is to transform the status of the following controls, switches and buttons into commands to be trasmitted to a **Decoder** or R/C receiver:

 | Control               | Count | Type    | Note                   |
 | :-------------------- | :---: | :------ | :--------------------- |